Dependent Pages

 6. Obtain an IP-PIN for Your Dependent(s)

-Each year starting in January, obtain a free IP-PIN from the IRS and protect your Dependent with this IP-PIN (Identity Protection - Personal Identification Number).
-This IP-PIN will prevent any unauthorized person e.g. ex-spouse, partner, family member etc. to e-file a tax return and claim your qualified dependent on their tax return(s).
+Each year starting in January, obtain a free IP-PIN (Identity Protection - Personal Identification Number) from the IRS and protect your dependent with this number.
+This IP-PIN will prevent any unauthorized person from e-filing a tax return and claiming your qualified dependent on their tax return(s).
 In order to do so, you must be the person who is qualified to claim the dependent and you must obtain the IP-PIN via the link below.

-At any time after you added forms, screens or page View your Tax Returns as a PDF file in your My Account.
+At any time after you added forms, view your tax returns as a PDF file under My Account.
+When you are done, mail it to one of these IRS mailing addresses.

 9. More Information about Claiming Dependents